rehierl/node-tree-outliner/5-implementation/0-2-implicit-associations.md

    current section.
 6. (Continue the loop)

-After exiting that loop, the current node must be associated with the (new) current section (i.e. the node's parent section).
+After exiting that loop, the current (end-marker) node must be associated with the (new) current section (i.e. the node's parent section).

 Note that, if the current node is also a sectioning node, then the section it declares will be added as subsection to the (new) current section.
-After that, the declared section will then be next (new) current section.
+After that, the declared section will be next (new) current section.

 <!-- ======================================================================= -->
 ## performance related aspects